casch-at/ledcc/README.txt

-3D-LED-Cube is a small program which implements the rs_232 interface to send data to a given µC.
+3D-LED Cube is a small program which implements the rs_232 interface to send data to a given µC.
 The µC than turns the leds on and off.

 ----------------------------------------  REQUIREMENTS --------------------------------------------------